Managing Thermal Expansion Alerts from Your Automatic Water Shutoff Valve

 Beagle Services

-October 21, 2024
+October 24, 2024

 Thermal expansion is incredibly common, as well as solvable - oftentimes, with an expansion tank!
-This guide is intended to help you manage Thermal Expansion or Pressure-, Leak-related alerts you may be receiving from your property’s installed automatic water shutoff valve.
+This guide is intended to help you manage Thermal Expansion or Pressure-, Leak-related alerts from your automatic water shutoff valve (i.e., homeowners with Flo by Moen, Phyn, Streamlabs devices).
 We help clients every day with questions like this through Watchdog; you can learn more on our website and activate now for 1-on-1 support.
-Continue reading for general support with these alerts!

 Why Am I Receiving An Alert?

-You may be experiencing thermal expansion alerts or pressure-related alerts from your automatic water shutoff valve.
-These devices are installed on the main water line to monitor the line’s water flow and temperature, 24/7.
+Automatic water shutoff devices are installed on the main water line and typically monitor the line’s water flow and temperature, 24/7.
 When unusual flow is detected (i.e., burst pipe), these devices automatically shut off the water to prevent significant water damage and loss.
-A closed valve usually creates a closed system and high pressure as a result of thermal expansion can lead to leaks, burst pipes, and damage to appliances and fixtures.
+A closed valve usually creates a closed system and high pressure as a result of thermal expansion can lead to leaks, burst pipes, and damage to appliances including water heaters and fixtures.
 While turning off the water in response to a severe water-loss event gives peace of mind, thermal expansion results in high pressure that can have significant adverse effects on the entire plumbing system (including leaks).

-Some automatic water shutoff valves not only monitor the water flow and temperature, but also water pressure.
-These devices (i.e., Flo by Moen, Phyn, Streamlabs) monitor the pressure in real-time and perform nightly tests that involve closing the valve and monitoring the pressure (PSI) in real-time.
-Logic: By checking for pressure loss, these devices are able to identify the smallest possible leak on the supply line (i.e., from pinhole leak, dripping faucet, running toilet) – one that may be too small to result in an automatic water shutoff.
-This is a proactive method to notify you of small leaks.
+In addition to monitoring the pressure in real-time as you use water, these devices also perform a nightly test* that involves closing the valve and monitoring the pressure (PSI) in real-time to check for fluctuations (if there is no leak, the PSI will not change).
+By checking for "pressure loss", these devices are able to identify the smallest possible leak on the supply line (i.e., from pinhole leak, dripping faucet, running toilet) – and, one that may be too small to result in an automatic water shutoff.
+This is a proactive method to notify you of small leaks, and the resulting small drip/leak alert can be referring to anywhere on the supply line (our team is full of experts with experience and knowledge to help identify the source of the pressure loss, to help clear the alert).

 What Next?